andrei-tara/angular2-localStorage/README.md

     public password:string;

-    //here happens the magic. `rememberMe` is always restored from the localStorage when you reload the site
+    //here happens the magic. `keepLoggedIn` is always restored from the localStorage when you reload the site
-    @LocalStorage() public rememberMe:boolean = false;
+    @LocalStorage() public keepLoggedIn:boolean = false;
 }
 ```